Myo-Inositol vs D-Chiro: Which Ratio Do You Need?

 - Why is the 40:1 ratio important?

-- Research has identified that human follicular fluid naturally contains myo-inositol and D-chiro-inositol at approximately a 40:1 ratio.
-Supplementing to restore this ratio is the approach supported by the strongest clinical evidence for hormonal balance.
+- Human follicular fluid naturally contains myo-inositol and D-chiro-inositol at approximately a 40:1 ratio — a physiological finding replicated across multiple ovarian physiology characterization studies.
+Supplementing to restore this ratio is the approach supported by the strongest published evidence for hormonal balance.

 - What dose of myo-inositol is used in studies?